 Steaming a vegetable will not make it lose much of its nutrient content and yet, still make it easier for your dog to eat!

 However, that being said, we still have some scrumptious recipes for you to try out should you really want to offer your buddy something creative and healthy.

 Green beans are really, an all-rounder veggie.
 They are rich in minerals and vitamins such as iron, magnesium, folate, phosphorous, and vitamins A, C, and K.

 All of these nutrients are essential for proper growth and development, as well as for ensuring an overall healthy lifestyle for our buddies.

 For starters, vitamin K can help improve bone structure and strength.
-And introducing the right amount of folate can really help reduce the symptoms for depression.
+And introducing the right amount of folate can really help reduce the symptoms of depression.

 This is something that really interests me.
-Because not only does introducing veggies to our canine friend’s diet helps them metabolically, but also leads to a more cheerful and happy pup!
+Because not only does introduce veggies to our canine friend’s diet help them metabolically, but also leads to a more cheerful and happy pup!